Arceveti/SM64-v2/README.md

 - Added a few bonus objects in some levels () (Arceveti) *
 - Fixed the "Impossible" coins' locations (Arceveti) *
 - Both 1-Ups in the CCM slide shortcut are actually collectible (Arceveti) *
-- The Blast Away The Wall star spawns from the wall instead of existing in the world already *
+- The Blast Away The Wall star spawns from the wall instead of existing in the world already (AdyaGD) *
 - Fix for Lakitu cutscene detection bounds *
 - [Re-implementation of the unused SSL pillars cutscene](https://i.imgur.com/3yRH5Eu.png) (SunlitSpace542, AloXado320/AloYuisabelle, Arceveti) *
 - [Re-implementation of the unused cracked ice in SL](https://i.imgur.com/d71vYsV.png) (SunlitSpace542, Arceveti) *